After as an assistant to coach Earl Garcia, Dean Eychner is of a program for the first time.

 Patch: You have your first sit down with the parents next week.
 What are you looking forward to about that and what do you expect it to be like?

 Dean Eychner: Everything has been really encouraging to this point.
 Everyone around the program is very supportive, and I wouldn't expect anything to change.
 There is excitement around this program, and I'm ready to get rolling and do some things.
 We want to build good young men that the community and everyone invested in the program can be proud of.
 That is the message I'm selling.

 Patch: You've been at Hillsborough for 16 years.
 How does it feel to be leaving and moving on to something new?

 Eychner: Well, I'm leaving a lot behind some really good people.
 Some of the folks I had the privilege of working with were top notch, and as I pursued the endeavor of this new job, everyone from the kids to the administration was very supportive of me.
 When you invest a large portion of your life somewhere and you have the memories I do of that place, you leave with a heavy heart.
 At the same time, I'm very excited to start a new chapter at Brandon and make some memories here.

-Patch: A lot of coaching jobs have come up for grabs during your time in high school football.
+Patch: have come up for grabs during your time in high school football.
 What was it about the Brandon job that attracted you?